-- Blow any debris from the fuel pump connection using compressed air. - Disconnect the quick connect fitting by pushing it toward the fuel pump fitting; then press the quick connect button(s) and remove the gasoline hose.
+1. Blow any debris from the fuel pump connection using compressed air.
+2. Disconnect the quick connect fitting by pushing it toward the fuel pump fitting; then press the quick connect button(s) and remove the fuel hose.

-Failure to push the fitting toward the fuel pump will result in damage to the fitting causing the gasoline hose to be replaced.
+Failure to push the fitting toward the fuel pump will result in damage to the fitting causing the fuel hose to be replaced.